Cosmetology Continuing Education Schools in Connecticut

 The Connecticut State Board of Cosmetology issues licenses to individuals in the beauty industry in Connecticut.
 In order to renew your license you will need to complete ten hours of continuing education credits.
 You may find, however, that you need to complete more hours than is required in order to stay abreast of the latest trends.

-Cosmetologists and hairdressers in Connecticut earned an average of $23,800 in 2013, according to statistics provided by O*Net.
+Cosmetologists and hairdressers in Connecticut earned an average of $30,610 in 2019.
 As you gain experience in the field and develop a regular client base and a good reputation, your ability to command a higher salary grows.
 It will also be enhanced as you improve your skills and add new ones to your repertoire.
 Many clients are looking for the latest styles and procedures, and count on your expertise to guide them into new avenues that may be helpful to them.
 Some of the newest procedures may also bring in a higher fee, for instance.
 Some of the new keratin-based hair straightening methods enable practitioners to charge fees of $250 to $350 per treatment.